UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Technical Details

-\textbf{First}, as shown on the top of the figure, we use ICG to identify three co-occurrence item sets, namely (1, 15, 26), (79, 25, 77) and (2, 14, 31).
-Note that, different from existing work~\cite{ye2023grace} which only considered the occurrence of certain items, we must also take into account the positions where these occurrences happen.
-For example, when utilizing the cached partial sum of the combination (1, 15, 26), it is crucial that these items appear in the columns (0, 1, 2) respectively to make the sum meaningful. \textbf{Second}, we calculate the cache address for the partial sum of all possible combinations in the co-occurrence sets. \textbf{Third}, we use the generated cache address to re-encode an encoded vector, which has 16 dimensions and each dimension is a $uint8$ value in the 0-255 range.
+\textbf{First}, as shown on the top of the figure, we identify three co-occurrence element sets, namely (1, 15, 26), (79, 25, 77) and (2, 14, 31).
+Note that, we must also take into account the positions where these occurrences happen.
+For example, when utilizing the cached partial sum of the combination (1, 15, 26), it is crucial that these elements appear in the columns (0, 1, 2) respectively to make the sum meaningful. \textbf{Second}, we calculate the cache address for the partial sum of all possible combinations in the co-occurrence sets. \textbf{Third}, we use the generated cache address to re-encode an encoded vector, which has 16 dimensions and each dimension is a $uint8$ value in the 0-255 range.
 This vector contains the high-frequency combinations (1, 15, 26), (79, 25, 77) and (14, 31) on the correct positions.
-According to the pre-computed cache address, we can find the partial sum of the three combinations at 0x00111, 0x01111 and 0x10110 respectively.
-Thus, in the new encoded vector, we use the address of the partial sum to replace the original items in the vector.
+According to the pre-computed cache address, we can find the partial sum of the three combinations at 0x00111 (7), 0x01111 (15) and 0x10110 (22) respectively.
+Thus, in the new encoded vector, we use the address of the partial sum to replace the original elements in the vector.
 Specifically, the new encoded vector contains three parts.
-The first digit represents the total length of the vector, followed by the original code which are not identified as high-frequency co-occurred items.
-These codes are stored as $uint16$ to include the column index information.
-The combination codes are appended in the end, represented using $uint16$ cache addresses of partial sums.
-The entire process described above is executed during the offline phase.
+The first digit represents the total length of the vector, followed by the original codes which are not identified as high-frequency co-occurred elements and the combination codes which record the cache address of the partial sum.

 During online phase, we calculate the partial sums using constructed LUT and store the sums in WRAM according to pre-arranged layout.
 For example, for combination (1, 15, 26) on position (0, 1, 2), the partial sum is calculated as $LUT[1+0\times256] + LUT[15+1\times256] + LUT[26+2\times256]$, and stored at address 0x00111.
-By reusing the cached partial sum, we can greatly reduce the computation and memory accesses needed during distance calculation stage.
+By reusing the cached partial sum, we can greatly reduce the computation and memory accesses during distance calculation stage.